SH-anonta/Algorithms/ReadMe.md

-##Implimentation of many algorithems and datastructures
+##Implimentation of Algorithems and Datastructures

 ###Index: